Here are just some ways that animals are adapted to their environment.

 High Altitude Environments

 There are animals that are adapted to live high up on mountains where oxygen levels are low.
+They can have larger lungs.
+They can also have feet made especially for climbing or for clinging to rocks.

 There are plants that rely on heat to open their seed pods so that they can germinate.